Katharina Beck

 Katharina Beck (born 1982) is a German politician (Alliance 90/The Greens).
 She was elected member of the German Bundestag in the 2021 German federal election.
 She was a list candidate for the Green Party in Hamburg and nominally represents the Hamburg-Nord electoral district.

 Early life and education

 Beck was born to a family of bakers in Düsseldorf in 1982 and grew up in Duisburg.
 While her parents both attended university, she described her family as very down-to-earth.
 She studied Latin American studies at the University of Cologne and the National University of Tucumán.

-Career
+Early career

 After graduating, Beck was President of oikos International from 2007 to 2009 and worked at the Institute for Social Banking from 2009 to 2011.